zoshesky-uaa/audiogen-beamngpy/README.md

 https://github.com/PortAudio/portaudio/wiki/Win32AudioBackgroundInfo

 Bugs:
-Fix the frame index allocation for the numpy memorymap of the feature tesnors during the simulation.
+Fix the frame index allocation for the numpy memorymap of the feature tensors during the simulation.